|

 being used more and more in return to the naturalized plantings now being favored through

 out the country.
-Although man has adapted and changed plants and the genetics of the
+Many areas of the US are being "reclaimed" using native grass seed plantings.
+Although man has adapted and changed the genetics of the

 characteristics that enabled the native or near native species to survive.